mkleung-dev/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The precessing is dividied into 3 step.
 1. Balancing data.

 The training set is not well balanced for different classes.
-Therefore, duplicate the training samples for each class randomly so all classes have the same numbers of samples.
+Therefore, duplicate the training samples for each class randomly to make sure that all classes have the same numbers of samples.
 Different sets of duplicates are computed for each epoch of the training.
 After the copying, many classes would have the same sample.
 To overcome this problem, we would perform image augmentation for each set later.
+Balancing data is implemented in `balanceAndShuffleData() in Traffic_Sign_Classifier.ipynb Cell [7]`.
 ![balancing_data]

 2. Converting to grayscale.

-Convert to grayscale and make the data between 0 and 1.
-They are used for initial data.
+Convert the color image to grayscale image and make the data between 0 and 1.
+They are used for the initial data.
+It is implemented in `convert_to_grayscale() in Traffic_Sign_Classifier.ipynb Cell [8]`.

 ||
 |:------:|
 |Original|